Low Catton, All Saints

 Previous surveys were unable to work out how the bats are entering the church building, and attempts to move the bats into special bat slates in the south face of the chancel roof were unsuccessful.

-The Bats in Churches project is working with the church architect and a registered ecologist to find suitable bat mitigation measures.
+The Bats in Churches project worked with the church architect and a registered ecologist to find suitable bat mitigation measures.
 Surveys under the Bats in Churches Class Licence were carried out in 2020 and 2021 which showed the bats accessing the nave from the tower.
-They are also roosting in the chancel roof void, but are not accessing the church from this area.
+They are also roosting in the chancel roof void.

 A heated bat box was installed in the tower in May 2021 to provide suitable maternity roost habitat for the bats.
-An additional box will be installed in 2022 and bat access to the main part of the church from the tower will be closed off in autumn 2022.
-The Bats in Churches project is providing cleaning support during 2022, and a cleaning workshop led by The Churches Conservation Trust is scheduled for October 2022.
+An additional box was installed in October 2022 and bat access to the main part of the church from the tower was closed off.